hktxt/fasterrcnn/README.md

 ```
 $python train.py --net vgg16 --epochs 20 --bs 1
 ```
 * **Custom dataset** The original dataset implementation is quite painful.
 Here I use [ChainerCV](https://github.com/chainer/chainercv) for dataset, which is quite pytorch style.
-It's easy to applied your own data.
+It's easy to applied to your own data.

 ### Inference